Author: Sherryl Andria

 Preparing the Salad:

 4. Meanwhile, take a large flat bottomed pot with 3/4 full of water.
-Make sure the pot is large enough to immerse the corn in the pot completelty.
+Make sure the pot is large enough to immerse the corn in the pot Completely.
 Add 1/2 tbsp of salt and bring the water to a boil on high heat.

 IMG_9620